 Financial liabilities including trade, bills and other payables, amounts due to directors and related parties, financial guarantee contracts and interest-bearing bank borrowings are initially stated at fair value less directly attributable transaction costs and are subsequently measured at amortised cost, using the effective interest method unless the effect of discounting would be immaterial, in which case they are stated at cost.
-The related interest expense is recognised within "finance costs" in the consolidated income statements.
+The related interest expense is recognised within "finance costs" in the consolidated statements of income.

-Gains and losses are recognised in the consolidated income statements when the liabilities are derecognised as well as through the amortisation process.
+Gains and losses are recognised in the consolidated statements of income when the liabilities are derecognised as well as through the amortisation process.